Why Pet Obesity Is A Problem For Your Dog & Cat

-Our world is in the midst of a pet obesity crisis.
-There are some pretty scary statistics when it comes to our pet’s obesity problem!
-According to the Association for Pet Obesity Prevention (APOP) nearly 59 percent of cats and 54 percent of dogs are affected.
-The sad thing about this is that obesity is the greatest risk to our pet’s health and wellbeing that there is.
+Our world is in the midst of a pet obesity crisis and we are to blame.
+According to the Association for Pet Obesity Prevention (APOP), nearly 59 percent of cats and 54 percent of dogs suffer from obesity.

 Obesity is a nutritional health disease that is defined by excess body fat.
 Once an animal is over 15% of its optimal body weight, we define that animal as being overweight and up to 20% over as obese.

-The main cause of obesity in dogs and cats is very simple – we are feeding them food that provides far too many calories for the amount of physical activity they do.
+While there are some medical issues that can result in weight gain, these only account for around 5% of all animals who are overweight.
+The main cause of weight gain in dogs and cats is very simple: we are feeding them food that provides far too many calories for the amount of physical activity they do.

-I hear you scream!
 Hehe….yes and no…we will talk a little more about this later.

 There appears to be a correlation between weight gain and inexpensive food and for cats, free-range feeding doesn’t help matters.

 Not only does exercise help provide mental enrichment it can help maintain and stabilise the weight of your pet.

 As animals age, it is natural for them to slow down, and that means for many, they physically can’t do the amount of activity that they once did.

 We, therefore, have to adjust what we feed to accommodate this.
 Research by Allaway et el, (2017) has shown that in cats, early desexing (spey or neuter) can help to modify potential weight gain later in life.

 Weight gain after desexing is due to an increase in food intake rather than a decrease in energy expenditure.
-We can’t blame hormones for this cause!

-Dare I say it but there does seem to be a correlation where owners who are overweight having pets that are overweight.
+Dare I say it but there does seem to be a correlation where owners who are overweight also own pets that are overweight.

 Some behaviours that our pets have can also lead to an increase in weight.
 The meowing by your cat at all hours of the night, only stopping when you feed is one such example.